US Star Pacific Wrecks Your donation today supports the next 15 years

 Mission History

-Crashed west side of But Airfield.
-Its landing gear and flaps are partially down, and bullet hole damage visible on the prop.
+This Dinah crashed to the west of But Airfield. with the landing gear extended and flaps partially extened with bullet hole damage on one propeller blade.
 On impact, both engines ripped off their mounts and landed ahead of the main wreckage.
 The aircraft flipped over on its back, breaking the tail and ripping the cockpit off.

 Wreckage